Limited Offer Until 30 Dec

 Academic Text Types

 The four main types of academic texts are persuasive, analytical, descriptive, and critical.
-Let's dive into each of them.
+Let’s look at each of them in more detail.

 Academic Text FAQ

-An academic text is an objective text written for studying purposes.
+An academic text is an objective text written for study purposes.
 It has a particular structure, format, logic, and language.
 It doesn't just state one's opinion but relies on facts and evidence.
-There are four types of academic text: persuasive, analytical, descriptive, and critical.
-Look at our academic text samples for a better understanding.
+There are four main types of academic text: persuasive, analytical, descriptive, and critical.
+Take a look at our academic text samples for a better understanding.

 The thesis statement is usually the last sentence of the introductory paragraph.
 It states the text's main point and lets the reader know what the text will be about.
-So, identify the main point first, then provide some evidence proving that point.
-The thesis should be short and easy to understand.
+To identify it, look for a sentence at the end of the introduction that summarises the central argument, claim, or purpose of the text.

-Language in the academic text is usually required to be formal.
-An academic text needs to have a special vocabulary, punctuation, grammar, terminology, etc. It shows a student's acquired skills and credibility of the work done.
-It shouldn't be too casual but somewhat professional.
+Language in academic texts is usually formal.
+An academic text requires specialised vocabulary, correct punctuation, grammar, and terminology.
+It demonstrates a student's acquired skills and the credibility of the work.
+The language shouldn’t be casual; instead, it must remain professional.